eminently/chopsticks/README.md

 So in order to use our API, you have to sign your transaction on the client-side (your side) prior to calling our API and passing the hexadecimal representation of the signed transaction.

-We intend to provide a Golang library to help you sign your transaction on the client-side.
+We are providing a Golang library to help you sign your transaction on the client-side.
 Contributions are welcome for other programming languages.

 Also, you have to pass the chains you want us to execute your transaction on.